Shamdhekane/demo/README.md

 # demo
-this id demo for git &amp; github
+this id demo for git &amp; github.